TheOdinProject/curriculum/new_course/1_programming_fundementals/methods.md

 Another thing to consider is that, if your method does too many things such that you feel it requires a very long name, then your method should probably be broken up into several smaller/simpler methods.
 Methods should in reality only do one thing.
 This practice will pay dividends down the road, again for readability, scalability and maintainability.
 (It also makes testing your code a lot easier, which will be covered in a later lesson.)

 The same idea applies if you find your method accepting too many parameters/arguments.
 If it is accepting numerous arguments, it is probably doing too many things, and should be broken up into individual simpler methods doing individual tasks.

 ### Predicate Methods

-You will at times encounter some built in Ruby methods that have a `?` mark at the end of their name.
+You will at times encounter some built-in Ruby methods that have a `?` mark at the end of their name.
 Such as `even?`, `odd?`, `between?` and many more.
 These are called `predicate` methods.
 Ruby uses this naming convention for any method that strictly returns a Boolean, that is either `true` or `false`.

 ```ruby
 puts 5.even?  #=> false